Antica Corte Pallavicina: the secret of culatello's perfection

 The fog.

-It massages the meat, blows humidity on it, and gives to culatello unique flavors impossible to find elsewhere.
+It massages the meat, blows humidity on it, and gives culatello unique flavors impossible to find elsewhere.

 No kings grow up in these lowlands.